 Warm measurements will tell you how much to fill your tyres next time you top them off.
 If you’re always 2 PSI too high, you can fill them 2 PSI below their recommended pressure.
 Some riders also choose to keep their pressure artificially low, or artificially high to get your desired riding style.
-Taking warm measurements will help you understand how pressure changes when in use, so you’ll know what to apply at the pump to get the desired fill.
+Warm measurements will help you understand how pressure changes when in use, so you’ll know what to apply at the pump to get the desired fill.

 Not sure which one to choose?
-There are a lot of different options out there, and each of them has their own sets of advantages and disadvantages.
+There are a lot of different options out there, and each of them has its own sets of advantages and disadvantages.
 But before you choose one, you’ll need to understand how to use them, and what you’re hoping to get out of your pressure gauge.

-Do you have a portable bike pump that you take with you, everywhere you go?
+Do you have a portable bike pump you take anywhere you go?
 In that case, you should have a digital pressure gauge that is just as portable.
 Very few can come close to the portability offered by the Toogood Digital Tyre Pressure Gauge Meter.
 It’s got a metal hook that allows you to clip it to your keys, lanyard, or any other portable clip you’ve got on hand.
 It’s extremely lightweight; but durable enough to withstand the abuse of even the hardest riders.

-The built-in compressor will automatically fill your tyres to the appropriate pressure, and stop when it hits your set point.
+The built-in compressor will automatically fill your tyres to the appropriate pressure and stop when it hits your set point.
 This method of filling is extremely accurate, and the fact that it uses a digital tyre pressure sensor means that it’s more accurate than anything else on the market.
-Alternately, check out our guide to the best bicycle pumps.
+Alternatively, check out our guide to the best bicycle pumps.
 We’ve covered the best models on the market, so you can find one that best suits your needs.

 This digital tyre pressure gauge is among the most sensitive on the market, letting you take measurements in 0.5-pound increments.
 This will allow you to get your tyres exactly where you want them, leaving very little to guesswork.
 To top it off, it’s also built to an incredibly high standard.
-This means that it’s not going to get damaged, even if it accidentally goes flying during an unintended spill.
+This means that it won’t get damaged, even if it accidentally goes flying during an unintended spill.

 Overall, all five of these digital tyre pressure gauges are impressive in their own regard, but the one that you choose depends on your own particular set of needs.
 By following the information outlined in this guide, we hope that you’ve found the solution that will make your tyre pressure problems a thing of the past.